Mary-Pronina/Movies-Data/README.md

 ### Results and Findings

 As an example:
-Best profitable movie was with Budget of...
+Best profitable movie was with Budget of

+...
 Box Office Revenue was 102,000,000 USD.
 The genre of this movie was ...
 The best actor was
 the best director